-From 2013-14, I worked as a research assistant for AHRC-funded project Writing the North.
+From 2013-14, I worked as a research assistant and impact evaluator for AHRC-funded project Writing the North.

 My PhD, entitled The Author’s Place: A Study of the Evocation of Place and Space in the Oeuvre of Philip Larkin predominantly explored Larkin’s stylistic debt to place-writers of the 18th and 19th centuries, with noted focus on the travel writing of Charles Baudelaire and the Romantics.
 It also explored Larkin’s interest in place as a literary topos, in the genius loci generally, and in the political implications of spatial containment as exposed in the works of Bachelard, Blanchot and Foucault.